 Rehabilitation Institute of Chicago (RIC) has established the Reva and David Logan Distinguished Chair in Musculoskeletal Rehabilitation endowment fund, with the Grant of initial funding.

-The holder of the Chair (with the inaugural holder to be Dr. Joel Press) will lead RIC’s clinical and research work in the area of musculoskeletal rehabilitation.
+The holder of the Chair (initially Dr. Joel Press) will lead RIC’s clinical and research work in the area of musculoskeletal rehabilitation.

 The current holder is Dr Monica Rho.